 Among those that declared bankruptcy were two of the biggest gyms in the country, Gold’s Gym and 24 Hour Fitness, according to gym membership statistics from 2020.

-Planet Fitness is among the top performers in the industry; its affordable model does a great job of getting people to join.
-However, the company doesn’t reveal how many people quit after the first year of membership is over.
+Planet Fitness is a well-known brand and one of the top performers in the industry.
+Its affordable model does a great job of getting people to join.
+However, the company doesn’t reveal how many people quit after the first year of membership.

-Big box gyms typically have the lowest retention rates, whereas personal training studios and other specialty health clubs have retention rates of up to 80%.
+Big box gyms typically have the lowest retention rates.
+In contrast, personal training studios and other specialty health clubs have retention rates of up to 80%.

 The Association of Fitness Studios reports retention rates of 75.9% among its members, substantially higher than even the top big box gyms.